zyedidia/micro/README.md

 If you find any bugs, please report them!
 I am also happy to accept pull requests from anyone.

 You can use the Github issue tracker to report bugs, ask questions, or suggest new features.

+For a more informal setting to discuss the editor, you can join the [Gitter chat](https://gitter.im/zyedidia/micro).